bsmg/beat-saber-community-wiki/mapping.md

 ## Unofficial 2D Track Editor
-A 2D track editor made in Processing by Megalon!
+A 2D track editor made in Processing by Megalon! https://github.com/megalon/BeatSaber-UnofficialTrackEditor/releases

-**Note: This is depreciated and there is very little support for this program, if any!** https://github.com/megalon/BeatSaber-UnofficialTrackEditor/releases
+> Note: This is depreciated and there is very little support for this program, if any!
+{.is-danger}
 # Other Resources
 ## Lightmap
 A tool to automatically generate lighting events for a custom song by Freeek and Recrudesce!